JanBaig/Zig-LLVM/ll_output_test/README.md

 ```

 Without the `-O3` and `-OReleaseFast` the files will be much bigger
-because they will inckude debug information.
+because they will include debug information.
 You can remove the debug
 information from the `.ll` file with:
 ```bash
 opt input.ll -strip-debug -o output.ll -S